microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/subscription-post-subscriptions.md

 #### Duplicate subscription behavior

 Duplicate subscriptions are not allowed.
-When a subscription request contains the same values for **changeType** and **resource** as an existing subscription, the request will fail with an HTTP error code `409 Conflict`, and the error message "Subscription Id <> already exists for the requested combination".
+When a subscription request contains the same values for **changeType** and **resource** that an existing subscription contains, the request will fail with an HTTP error code `409 Conflict`, and the error message `Subscription Id <> already exists for the requested combination`.

 #### Resources examples